Camping on a Budget | Pesto Tortellini

-Richard Orth from BakPocket Hammocks is an entrepreneur, college student, and avid outdoorsman.
-As you can imagine he spends a lot of time outside testing BakPocket’s lightweight camping and hiking gear in all backcountry conditions.
-Rich has also spent many years working in restaurants, which taught him how to cook amazing food.
+College students know how to stretch a dollar, which is exactly why we met up with Richard Orth from BakPocket Hammocks.
+Rich is an entrepreneur, college student, and avid outdoorsman who is adamant about eating good food in the backcountry.
 According to Rich, “just because you’re on a budget, doesn’t mean you have to compromise taste and comfort when camping”.
 We agree, which is why we’re brining you Richard’s top 3 tips for camping on a budget.

 The cost of a hammock is significantly lower than most lightweight tents.
 Lightweight hammocks from BakPocket cost $78, compared to a NorthFace one person tent which will run you $129.
 Another benefit to a hammock is they get you off the ground, which means you save money on a pad, and stay warmer than you would on a cold floor.
 If you’re worried about being in a place without trees, Richard recommends using climbing nuts and carabiners in rock cracks to support your hammock line.

 Cheap camping stove